-The TRP sets the layout of major new roads and improvements for the area.
-Prior to land annexing into either city, a cooperative funding strategy needs to be agreed upon between the City of Wilsonville, the City of Tualatin, and Washington County to build out the transportation network as set forth in the TRP.
-The network must also coordinate with plans for the area as set out in the Metro Regional Transportation Plan.
+The 2013 Basalt Creek Transportation Refinement Plan (TRP) sets the layout of major new roads and improvements for the area (attached as Appendix I).
+The TRP must also coordinate with plans for the area as set out in the Metro Regional Transportation Plan.